thomasvan/ubuntu16-magento2-nginx-php7/README.md

 # ubuntu16-magentoee2-nginx-php7-elasticsearch-supervisord-ssh

-Run the latest magento 2 EE on Ubuntu 16.04 with nginx 1.10.0, php-fpm7.0, elasticsearch and openssh.
-You can also handle the services using supervisord.
+Run the latest magento 2 EE on Ubuntu 16.04 with nginx 1.10.3, php-fpm 7.1, elasticsearch 5.6.4.
+You can also handle all services using supervisord.

 ###Todo: